Tetsumi Kudo: Early life and education

 Kudо̄ was born in 1935 in Osaka, Japan to two artist parents, both art teachers.
-His father, painter Kudо̄ Masayoshi, passed away when Kudō was ten.
+His father, painter Kudо̄ Masayoshi, died when Kudō was ten.

 He was evacuated as a child to Aomori prefecture, where he spent the final years of World War II.
 Art historian Nakamura Keiji has commented that while Kudо̄ and other artists associated with the Anti-Art (Han-geijutsu) movement were too young to participate in the war, they were brought up and educated in the ideals of wartime Japan.
 As such, their country's eventual defeat still "constituted a psychological shock as brutal as it was unexpected".

 In high school, Kudо̄ joined the art club and received private lessons from painter Koiso Ryо̄hei.
 He was also fascinated by science, finding inspiration in photos of cancer and nerve cells that classmates studying medicine shared with him, as well as images taken by electron microscopes.
 He read books on newly developing topics like nuclear and quantum physics.

 While not initially admitted to Tokyo National University of Fine Arts and Music when he first applied in 1953, he was accepted the following year.
 He graduated in 1958.